 While traditionally the torch was carried by a runner, over the years there have been some interesting other modes of transportation of the flame.
-Here is an alphabetical list of many of these unusual transport modes.
+Below is an alphabetical list of many of these unusual transport modes.

-- airplane - the flame made its first trip in a plane when it travelled to Helsinki (Oslo 1952).
+- airplane - the flame made its first trip in a plane when it traveled to Helsinki (Oslo 1952).
 The flame was also famously carried in the Concorde in 1992, but this was for the Winter Olympics.